seynur/blog/_posts/2026-01-10-splunk-ds-ha.md

       mount --bind /mnt/shared_apps/client_events /opt/splunk/var/log/client_events
       ```

-      Now, copy the `deployment-apps` directory from the repository directly into the `shared_apps/deployment-apps` directory.
+      Now, copy the `deployment-apps/` directory from the repository directly into the `shared_apps/deployment-apps/` directory.

       **Important:** Make sure to update any placeholder URLs in the files with the correct ones.